-The object model used by hoc manipulates references to objects and never the objects themselves.
-That is, object references are equivalent to pointers.
-The reference can be considered to be a label or alias for the object.
-Thus assignment ob1 = ob2 means that obl refers to the same object referred to by ob2 and NOT that a new object is cloned from ob2 and pointed to by ob1.
+The object model used by hoc manipulates references to objects, never the objects themselves.
+An object reference is equivalent to a pointer, and can be regarded as a label or alias for the actual object.
+Thus the assignment ob1 = ob2 means that obl refers to the same object referred to by ob2, NOT that a new object is cloned from ob2 and pointed to by obl.
 Thus if ob2's object contains a variable called data and that value is changed by the statement then will print the value